 Setup Mandiant FLARE VM

 Welcome to FLARE-VM - a collection of software installations scripts for Windows systems that allows you to easily setup and maintain a reverse engineering environment on a virtual machine (VM).
-FLARE-VM was designed to solve the problem of reverse engineering tool curation and relies on two main technologies: Chocolatey and Boxstarter.
+FLARE-VM was designed to solve the problem of reverse engineering tool curation and relies on two main technologies: Chocolateyarrow-up-right and Boxstarterarrow-up-right.
 Chocolatey is a Windows-based Nuget package management system, where a "package" is essentially a ZIP file containing PowerShell installation scripts that download and configure a specific tool.
 Boxstarter leverages Chocolatey packages to automate the installation of software and create repeatable, scripted Windows environments.

 Requirements